SharfarazMahmood/Meetup_webapp/README.md

 ### A demo website developed as a learning project.

-A website where useres can organinze, find and join meet ups.
+A website where useres can

+- organinze new meet up
+- find th meet up they are looking for
+- join meet ups.

+### Screenshots of the website

 Homepage
 ![image description](https://raw.githubusercontent.com/SharfarazMahmood/Meetup_webapp/main/screenshots/homepage.png)